-The recommended deadline for submitting your FAFSA is Friday, May 17, 2013.
-The recommended submission date for your Grad PLUS or private loan application is after you have received your award notice, but before July 15, 2013.
-Late applicants run the risk of incurring late payment fees for past due tuition, and for those of you who borrow financial aid to cover living expenses, your refund check might not be received by the first day of classes.
+You must reapply for loans each year.
+The recommended deadline for submitting your FAFSA is June 1.
+The recommended submission date for your Grad PLUS or private loan application is after you have received your award notice, but before July 15.
+You will receive your award notice after the Regents approve the tuition rate in June.
+Late applicants run the risk of incurring late payment fees for past due tuition, and for those of you who borrow financial aid to cover living expenses, those funds might not be received by the first day of classes.

-1. Complete and submit a 2013-2014 Free Application for Federal Student Aid (FAFSA).
-To apply for Stafford loans, complete the FAFSA at
+1. Complete and submit a 2019-2020 Free Application for Federal Student Aid (FAFSA).
+To apply for Direct Unsubsidized loans, complete the FAFSA at

 #E00506.
 (Note that the rest of the University of Michigan uses a different number.)
 Be sure to retain a copy of the completed form for your records.

-The University of Michigan Law School
+The University of Michigan Law School.

-625 South State Street
+625 South State Street,

 Ann Arbor, Michigan